crajcan/the_rust_programming_language/notes.md

 impl Add<Meters> for Millimeters {
     type Output = Millimeters;

-    fn add(self, other: Meters) -> Millimeters {
+    fn add(self, rhs: Meters) -> Millimeters {
         //snip
     }
 }
 ```

-Here we want to define what happens when we add a value stored in meters to a value stored in millimeters.
+Here we want to define what happens when we add a value stored in `Meters` to a value stored in `Millimeters`.
 Because `Add` is defined to default to adding two values of the same type, we overrode the generic type paramter for the `rhs` argument with the type `Meters`.
-Notice that in this we fill in the concrete type on the trait itself, not on the `impl` blcok or the type we are implementing the trait for.
+Notice that in this we fill in the concrete type on the trait itself, not on the `impl` block or the type we are implementing the trait for.

 ```
 impl<T> Bark for Container<T>